Damarkevich/yamdb_final/README.md

 The project is pack into a docker container.

-When uploading to GitHub, GitHub actions starting: The project image is automatically collected and sent to the DockerHub.
+When uploading to GitHub, GitHub Actions starting: The project image is automatically collected and sent to the DockerHub.
 Next, this image is deploing and starting on the server.
 If these tasks are successfully completed, the telegram bot receives a message about the completion of the procedure.

 To use this feature you need to fill secrets section in GitHub actions: DB_ENGINE, DB_NAME, POSTGRES_USER, POSTGRES_PASSWORD, DB_HOST, DB_PORT, HOST, DOCKER_USERNAME, DOCKER_PASSWORD, USER, SSH_KEY, PASSPHRASE, TELEGRAM_TO, TELEGRAM_TOKEN